iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 **Remarks**

-In the case of maximally monotone operator being a subgradient operator, shiffing the output space by one vector is the same as adding an affine function to the original function.
+In the case of maximally monotone operator being a subgradient operator, shifting the output space by one vector is the same as adding an affine function to the original function.

 ---
+### **Examples**

+**Example 1: Projection is Monotone**

+---
 ### **References**

-Heinz's Book 20.2, for the shifting theorem that is an work of my own because it's used to prove the Minty's theorem.
+Heinz's Book 20.2, for the shifting theorem that is a work of my own because it's used to prove the Minty's theorem.